Judiciary Square in Northwest Washington in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 The legacy of the neighborhood’s immigrant history surrounds you.
 Holy Rosary Catholic Church (founded about 1913 near its present site at Third and F Streets) served the surrounding Italian community.
 It still celebrates Mass in Italian.
 St. Mary’s Catholic Church (established in 1846), at Fifth and H Streets, founded by Germans, today holds Mass in Latin and Cantonese.
 St. Patrick’s Catholic Church (founded in 1794), and still located on its original site on Tenth Street between F and G, was established to serve Irish immigrants.
 And three former synagogues, on or near I Street, are now Baptist or African Methodist Episcopal churches serving African American congregations.

 Erected by Cultural Tourism DC.
-(Marker Number e.8.)
+(Marker Number e.4.)

 Topics and series.
-This historical marker is listed in these topic lists: African Americans • Asian Americans • Churches & Religion • Settlements & Settlers.
-In addition, it is included in the African Methodist Episcopal (AME) Church, and the Downtown Heritage Trail series lists.
+This historical marker is listed in these topic lists: African Americans • Asian Americans • Religion & Religious Structures • Settlements & Settlers.
+In addition, it is included in the African Methodist Episcopal (AME) Church, the Downtown Heritage Trail, and the Synagogues series lists.
 A significant historical year for this entry is 1902.

-Location.
-Marker has been reported missing.
 It was located near 38° 53.905′ N, 77° 0.905′ W. Marker was in Northwest Washington in Washington, District of Columbia.
 It was in Judiciary Square.
-Marker was at the intersection of G Street Northwest and 3rd Street Northwest, on the left when traveling east on G Street Northwest.
+It was at the intersection of G Street Northwest and 3rd Street Northwest, on the left when traveling east on G Street Northwest.
 Touch for map.
 Marker was at or near this postal address: 701 3rd Street Northwest, Washington DC 20001, United States of America.
 Touch for directions.

 More about this marker.
 This marker was renumbered from e.4 to e.8 when the marker system expanded.